Are you being charged for non-testimony pages?

 Re the invoices reviewed, the increase in costs to counsel ranged from 13.7% - 37.27%.
 (Please note this percentage increase does not go to the court reporter; it stays with the firm.)

-Many times invoices are sent separately from the transcript, which can make it less likely a comparison will be made between the quantity shown on the invoice re “Transcript” and the transcript pages.
+Many times invoices are sent separately from the transcript, which can make it less likely a one will check the quantity shown on the invoice re the line item “Transcript.”

 California mandates the transcript format.
 The non-testimony pages in many instances did not adhere to the code.